maggick/maggick.github.io/source/about/website.html.markdown

 ## License

-<span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">This website</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="www.matthieu-keller.info" property="cc:attributionName" rel="cc:attributionURL">Matthieu Keller</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="http://middlemanapp.com/" rel="dct:source">http://middlemanapp.com/</a>.
+This website by <a href="www.matthieu-keller.info">Matthieu Keller</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/deed.en_US">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.<br />Based on a work at <a href="http://middlemanapp.com/">http://middlemanapp.com/</a>.

 ## Thanks